 What you, as an audience member, can do to make the talk better

-Some of the best advice I’ve ever gotten was from one of my graduate mentors, who told me that “You’re smart… if you aren’t getting it, then it is pretty much guaranteed other people in the room aren’t either, so never be afraid to ask questions.”
+Some of the best advice I’ve ever gotten was from one of my graduate mentors, who said to me (paraphrased) “You’re not stupid… if you aren’t understanding something, then other people in the room aren’t either, so never be afraid to ask questions.”
 The man who made that statement was one of the smartest people I’ve ever met… if he’s unafraid to admit he gets lost during talks, the rest of us should be brave enough to admit it too!

 Once you have your undergraduate degree, and especially once you have your graduate degree, you have your license to think.
 There is nothing any more special about me compared to you when it comes to my ability to understand content being presented.
 If you aren’t understanding something, it is very likely there are several other people in the room in the same boat.
 It is the speaker’s fault for not comprehensibly conveying the information, not yours for not understanding it.